 Is anxiety causing you pain or stopping you from doing the things you want to do?
 Did you know that anxiety and anxiety disorders are two different things?
 Actually, just because you feel anxious some of the time does not necessarily mean that you need treatment at all.
-Anxiety is something we all feel some of the time, and mental health treatment is really only indicated when a person experiences too much or too little conscious anxiety (anxiety that he is aware of), so that his/her anxiety is causing negative consequences – for example, getting in the way of his/her ability to do the things he/she wants to do, take healthy risks, and and realistically appraise safety and danger in different situations and act accordingly.
+Anxiety is something we all feel some of the time, and mental health treatment is really only indicated when a person experiences too much or too little conscious anxiety or is causing negative consequences – for example, getting in the way of your ability to do the things you want to do.

 What is anxiety anyway?